Quantum dot display: Contact printing

 The array of quantum dots is manufactured by self-assembly in a process known as spin casting: a solution of quantum dots in an organic material is poured onto a substrate, which is then set spinning to spread the solution evenly.

 Contact printing allows fabrication of multi-color QD-LEDs.
-A QD-LED was fabricated with an emissive layer consisting of 25-µm wide stripes of red, green and blue QD monolayers.
+A QD-LED was fabricated with an emissive layer consisting of 25-μm wide stripes of red, green and blue QD monolayers.
 Contact printing methods also minimize the amount of QD required, reducing costs.

 Comparison

-Nanocrystal displays would render as much as a 30% increase in the visible spectrum, while using 30 to 50% less power than LCDs, in large part because nanocrystal displays wouldn't need backlighting.
+Nanocrystal displays would render as much as a 30% increase in the visible spectrum, while using 30 to 50% less power than LCDs, in large part because nanocrystal displays would not need backlighting.
 QD LEDs are 50–100 times brighter than CRT and LC displays, emitting 40,000 nits (cd/m2).
 QDs are dispersable in both aqueous and non-aqueous solvents, which provides for printable and flexible displays of all sizes, including large area TVs.
 QDs can be inorganic, offering the potential for improved lifetimes compared to OLED (however, since many parts of QD-LED are often made of organic materials, further development is required to improve the functional lifetime.)
 In addition to OLED displays, pick-and-place microLED displays are emerging as competing technologies to nanocrystal displays.
 Samsung has developed a method for making self-emissive quantum dot diodes with a lifetime of 1 million hours.

 Other advantages include better saturated green colors, manufacturability on polymers, thinner display and the use of the same material to generate different colors.

 One disadvantage is that blue quantum dots require highly precise timing control during the reaction, because blue quantum dots are just slightly above the minimum size.
 Since sunlight contains roughly equal luminosities of red, green and blue across the entire spectrum, a display also needs to produce roughly equal luminosities of red, green and blue to achieve pure white as defined by CIE Standard Illuminant D65.
 However, the blue component in the display can have relatively lower color purity and/or precision (dynamic range) in comparison to green and red, because the human eye is three to five times less sensitive to blue in daylight conditions according to CIE luminosity function.

-In contrast to traditional LCD panels, QDs suffer from the same screen burn-in effect as OLED panels.
+In contrast to traditional LCD panels and Quantum Dot LCD panels, QD-OLEDs suffer from the same screen burn-in effect as normal OLED panels.